Nebraska city settles with woman injured during 2020 protest - NewsBreak

 Nebraska city settles with woman injured during 2020 protest

 LINCOLN, Neb.
-(AP) — The city of Lincoln will pay $497,500 to a woman who was injured when she said police fired rubber bullets during racial justice protests in 2020.
+(AP) — The city of Lincoln, Nebraska, will pay $497,500 to a woman who says she was injured when police fired rubber bullets during racial justice protests in May 2020.

-Elise Poole sued the city after she was struck by a rubber bullet during protests near downtown Lincoln on May 31.
+Elise Poole, who is now 20, alleged in a lawsuit that she was fleeing from tear gas fired by law enforcement officers at protesters near downtown Lincoln on May 31, 2020, when she was hit by a rubber bullet.

-The lawsuit claimed that Poole was trying to flee after law enforcement officers fired tear gas to disperse a crowd of protesters.2 guilty of killing Iowa teens for video games, phones
+She required emergency surgery to reattach her nose and will require further surgery to regain normal breathing, according to her attorney.

 Comments / 0